Eman is living in Egypt. She loves to write about the history of Egypt as well as many other topics.

 The Difference between Hatshepsut and Other Female Rulers of Ancient Egypt

 It was unusual for a woman to rule Egypt, but it happened a few times.
-Hatshepsut was preceded by Merneith of the first dynasty, was buried with the full honor of Pharaoh and probably ruled in her right.
+Hatshepsut was preceded by Merneith of the first dynasty, was buried with the full honor of Pharaoh, and probably ruled in her right.
 Nimaathap of the third dynasty may be the widow of Khasekhamoy, she acted as regent of her son, Djoser, and may have prevailed as a pharaoh in her own right.
 Queen Supkinifro of the twelfth dynasty assumed official power as ruler of Upper and Lower Egypt three centuries before Hatshepsut.
 Ahhotep I, who was praised as a warrior queen, may have been a trustee between the reigns of her sons, Kamus and Ahmus I, at the end of the seventeenth dynasty and the beginning of the eighteenth dynasty.

-The most prominent example of another woman became a ruler was Cleopatra VII, during the Ptolemaic occupation of Egypt.
+The most prominent example of another woman who became a ruler was Cleopatra VII, during the Ptolemaic occupation of Egypt.
 She was the last pharaoh as well as the last ruler of the Ptolemaic Kingdom of Egypt.
 Both Hatshepsut and Cleopatra focused on Egypt's trade expansion, ruled for a long period but each had her own style.
-For example, Hatshepsut took off women's clothes, dressed in men's clothes, tied a gold beard to her chin and tried to hide the fact that she was a woman.
+For example, Hatshepsut took off women's clothes, dressed in men's clothes, tied a gold beard to her chin, and tried to hide the fact that she was a woman.
 On the other hand, Cleopatra brilliantly dressed as a woman in all styles at the time and enjoyed the benefits of being a queen.
 Cleopatra relied on men for help during her reign, unlike Hatshepsut.

 In general, when comparing Hatshepsut with other female pharaohs, Hatshepsut's reign was longer, more prosperous, and more peaceful.